josdemmers/Diablo4Companion/.github/wiki/Frequently-asked-questions.md

 If it varies which items are working it could be that the item type is not detected.
 For non-English languages this can happen when the OCR matching fails.

-The default value for "Mininal OCR Match (Type)" is 80.
+The default value for "Minimal OCR Match (Type)" is 80.
 Try a value of 60-70 instead.

 <img src="https://raw.githubusercontent.com/josdemmers/Diablo4Companion/refs/heads/master/readme/wiki-debug-001.png" height="300">